tdbianco/starter-hugo-academic/content/course/adapting-cultural-context/adapting-cultural-context.md

 At the center where I was working, I would recruit the parents on their way in/out of activity sessions that their children attended - so just like "*Hello!
-I am the resident PhD student here, do you have five minutes to listen to what I am doing*?"
+I am the resident PhD student here, do you have five minutes to listen to what I am doing*?".
 Then, I would basically spend as much time as needed chatting with them, getting to know them before even getting to the research.

 Often, this phase worked also as a sort of acclimatization for their child, that was maybe sitting on their lap or playing in close